Effective April 3, 2021

 Don’t panic.
 Your child may be sick for any number of reasons.
 If your child is sick, at home or at child care, please refer to our guidance document for next steps: “Your child is sick.
 Now what?”
 If you choose to have a test, you can find more on our Testing and Assessment centres page.

 More information on what to expect when you get your COVID-19 test (for children)

-All close contacts of the positive case, including members of the cohort (staff and children) will be contacted by Lambton Public Health.
+All close contacts of the positive case, including members of the cohort (staff and children) will be contacted and given instructions on self-isolation.
 If contacted, you must self-isolate and not return to day care for 14 days from the last exposure.
 The whole centre does not need to close unless the outbreak spreads to another room/cohort.

 If a student or staff person has tested positive for COVID-19, it is currently required that the associated school report the positive case; even if no one else needs to be isolated.